KLayout/klayout/macbuild/ReadMe.md

 ```

 The migration work to "Qt6" is ongoing.
 You can try to use it; however, you will encounter some build and runtime errors.
-For example, as of 2021-11-27, MacPorts' Qt6 does not provide `qt6-qtmultimedia`, which causes a build error.

 # 3. Script language support: Ruby and Python
 Earlier, by default, supported script languages, i.e., Ruby and Python, were those standard ones bundled with the OS.<br>
-This configuration is possible only for macOS Catalina (10.15.7).<br>
 ```
 $ /usr/bin/ruby -v
   ruby 2.6.3p62 (2019-04-16 revision 67580) [universal.x86_64-darwin19]